Learning disability testing

 - Integration & written report.
 Dr. Armbrust analyzes the full picture and writes a clear report with findings and specific, usable recommendations.

 - Feedback session.
-We walk through the results together in plain language and talk through next steps for school, college, work, or intervention.
+The results are walked through together in plain language, along with next steps for school, college, work, or intervention.

 Pricing & transparency